AnymouseProphet/anymouse/README.md

 See (http://tug.ctan.org/language/greek/greek-fontenc/lgrenc.def.html) if you need assistance in figuring our Latin keyboard to LGR encoding.

+### The `isbn` option

+This is a binary option.
+It is turned off when not used and turned on when it is used.

+This option causes the `ampean13isbn` package to load.

 Package Macro Definitions and Commands
 --------------------------------------